h8d13/KDE-Windows---For-Noobs/README.md

 Hence, why once you're in, the rest will be quick.
 This is a "live image" meaning you actually already have a lot of utilities included.

 Let the installer do it's thing.
 It might reset your screen a couple of times (or change resolutions).
+It might also stop spinning totally at the very end, again just be patient.

-Once you're in the desktop, Click install KDE
+Once you're in the desktop, in the launch menu: Click Install System Let it load.

 Make sure to install on the right target drive.
 (I like to keep a windows install on a seperate disk) If you're not sure: `lsblk`
+If it's not in the list the drive is not formatted in the right format.

 Reboot but make sure to remove the USB and boot from the drive we just installed on.